Asset price inflation

 The U.S. housing bubble is one example of asset price inflation.

 Asset price inflation is the economic phenomenon whereby the price of assets rises and becomes inflated.
 A common reason for higher asset prices is low interest rates.
 When interest rates are low, investors and savers cannot make easy returns using low-risk methods such as government bonds or savings accounts.
 To still get a return on their money, investors instead have to buy up other assets such as stocks and real estate, thereby bidding up the price and creating asset price inflation.

 When people talk about inflation, they usually refer to ordinary goods and services, which are tracked by the Consumer Price Index (CPI).
 This index excludes most financial assets and capital assets.
 Inflation of such assets should not be confused with inflation of consumer goods and services, as prices in the two categories are not directly correlated.
 The prices of some goods and services, such as housing, energy, and food, do track closely with some financial assets.

 The primary beneficiaries of rising asset prices are usually those who earn the highest wages or salaries, since the tendency to save and to invest is higher.

-Examples of typical assets are the shares and the bonds (and their related contracts), as well as real estate, gold and other capital goods.
+Examples of typical assets are shares and bonds (and their related contracts), as well as real estate, gold and other capital goods.
 They can also include alternative investment assets such as fine art, luxury watches, cryptocurrency, and venture capital.